Prerequisites for Food Hygiene Certification

 Sources & further reading

-Legislation & regulator guidance: The Food Hygiene (Scotland) Regulations 2006 — legislation.gov.uk; Food Standards Scotland — Food hygiene guidance for businesses; Food Standards Scotland — Food Hygiene Information Scheme (FHIS).
+Legislation & regulator guidance: The Food Hygiene (Scotland) Regulations 2006 — legislation.gov.uk; Food Standards Scotland — CookSafe Section 3: House Rules and training; Food Standards Scotland — Food Hygiene Information Scheme guidance.

-Awarding bodies: REHIS — Elementary Food Hygiene course; Highfield Qualifications — Level 2 Food Safety for Catering.
+Awarding bodies: REHIS — Elementary Food Hygiene course; REHIS — Elementary Food Hygiene refresher; Highfield Qualifications — Level 2 Food Safety for Catering.